galaxyproject/planemo/docs/_writing_dependencies_conda_cwl.rst

 .. include:: _writing_conda_fleeqtk.rst

 1. Clone and branch Bioconda_.
 2. Build a recipe for fleeqtk version 1.3.
-You may wish to use ``conda skeleton``, start from scratch, or copy the recipe of seqtk and work from there - any of these strategies should work.
+You may wish to start from scratch (``conda skeleton`` is not available for C programs like fleeqtk), or copy the recipe of seqtk and modify it for fleeqtk.
 3. Use ``conda build`` or Bioconda tooling to build the recipe.
 4. Run ``planemo test --conda_use_local fleeqtk_seq.cwl`` to verify the resulting package works as expected.